maxhbr/LDBcollector/md/GPL-3.0-only.md

                 "Debian Free Software Guidelines",
                 {
                     "tag": "PositiveJudgement",
-                    "contents": "This is the most popular free software license.
-Most of Linux (the kernel) is distributed under the GPL, as is most of the other basic software in the GNU operating system."
-                }
+                    "contents": "This license is compatible with the DebianFreeSoftwareGuidelines (DFSG-free)" }
             ],
             [